 - “Beyond Structure” – a screen-writing seminar by David Freeman

 - “Beyond Beyond Structure” – a follow-up seminar to “Beyond Structure”

 After several Entertainment industry meetings in New York and Los Angeles, Yuval saw the potential in possibly working both in Israel and in the United States, and applied for a temporary work visa.
-That application was repeatedly misprocessed and Yuval’s career suffered greatly for over a decade, limiting him to entirely independent non-paying projects for an exceedingly long time.
+That application was repeatedly misprocessed and Yuval’s career suffered greatly for well over a decade, limiting him to entirely independent non-paying projects for an exceedingly long time.
 Thankfully, his Green Card application as an artist of extraordinary abilities was recently approved, and while he awaits his official Green Card Status, he is finally able to work in the United States.

 During the time he was in immigration limbo, Co-founding Fable Sounds and Fable Entertainment, companies that utilize Yuval Shrem’s intellectual property, along with royalties from Israeli broadcasts and album sales, had enabled him to survive financially and overcome the unexpected challenge.

 - Yuval Shrem has been granted 2 US patents for his inventions used in virtual instruments by Fable Sounds.

 - In 2009 Yuval became a member of the Actor’s Studio West, as a director in their Playwright/Director Unit.

 - In 2013 Yuval directed the world premiere of the play BLUE KISS in Los Angeles, to rave reviews.

 - Winner of 2022 Best Director – Music Video from the Golden State Film Festival, for the music video of Eddie Navarro’s song: IT AIN’T ME